NiteeshL/Saul-Botman/README.md

 3. Text chunks are embedded using Google's Generative AI
 4. Embeddings are stored in a FAISS vector database for efficient retrieval

+**Note**: You can expand the knowledge base by adding more PDF documents to the `legal_documents` folder.
+After adding new documents, simply run `python data_ingestion.py` again to update the vector database with the new content.

 ## Usage 💡

 1. Place your IPC documents in the `legal_documents` directory